yunoooo111/lecture-notes/content/notes/xx1000/hugo-shortcode-button.md

 + Shortcodes are add short snippets of Hugo code, Markdown, or HTML to a page ([Chef, 2023](https://docs.chef.io/style/shortcodes/)).
 + Shortcodes are simple snippets inside the content files calling built-in or custom templates ([Lahoti, 2020](https://codingnconcepts.com/hugo/custom-shortcode-hugo/)).
 + A Hugo shortcode is a chunk of Go Template code that can be used within a Hugo content file ([Ink, 2023](https://www.ii.com/hugo-shortcodes/#_what_is_a_hugo_shortcode)).
++ Shortcodes can with or without Markdown ([Modi, 2023](https://ox-hugo.scripter.co/test/posts/source-block-md-with-hugo-shortcodes/)].

 ## partials